Dan Upperco: Professional sports career

-Upperco signed with the Oakland Raiders franchise, which at the time was located in Los Angeles.
-He played during the pre-season and had a knee injury against the Dallas Cowboys sidelining him for the rest of the 1985 season.
-He served as a two-term vice president and one term as treasurer for the National Football League Retired Players Association – Tri-State Chapter.
+Upperco signed with the Las Vegas Raiders franchise, which at the time was located in Los Angeles.
+He played during the pre-season and had a knee injury against the Dallas Cowboys sidelining him for the rest of the 1985 season. served and is currently a five-term Officer (Vice President, Treasurer and Secretary) for the National Football League Retired Players Association, New York/New Jersey Chapter.